Ethnic communities in Kolkata: Chinese

 Chinatown (চায়নাটাউন, কলকাতা) in the eastern part of the city of Kolkata is the only Chinatown in India.
-Once home to 20,000 ethnic Chinese, its population dropped to around 2,000 as of 2009 as a result of multiple factors including repatriation and denial of Indian citizenship following the 1962 Sino-Indian War, and immigration to foreign countries for better economic opportunities.
+Once home to 20,000 ethnic Chinese, its population dropped to below 2,000 as of 2009 as a result of multiple factors including repatriation following India's independence, followed by expulsion, internment and denial of Indian citizenship following the 1962 Sino-Indian War, and emigration to foreign countries for better economic opportunities.
 The Chinese community traditionally worked in the local tanning industry and ran Chinese restaurants.